Wang-Yue/CamillaDSP-Monitor/ARCHITECTURE.md

 ```

 1. **Background Compilation**: The **Control Thread** loads configuration parameters, performs synchronous disk reads (e.g. loading convolution WAV coefficient files), and allocates memory for the new pipeline in the background.
-2. **Atomic Swap**: The Control Thread publishes the new pipeline pointer via an atomic slot (`_Atomic(pipeline_t*)` / `AtomicReference<Pipeline>`).
+2. **Atomic Swap**: The Control Thread publishes the new pipeline pointer via an atomic slot (`_Atomic(pipeline_t*)`).
 3. **In-Place State Transfer**: At the start of its next iteration, the **Processing Thread** checks the atomic slot.
-If a new pipeline is present, it calls `pipeline_transfer_state` ([pipeline.c](Sources/CDSP/Pipeline/pipeline.c#L113-L150)) / `nextPipeline.transferState` ([Pipeline.swift](Sources/SwiftDSP/Pipeline/Pipeline.swift#L309-L330)).
+If a new pipeline is present, it calls [pipeline_transfer_state](Sources/CDSP/Pipeline/pipeline.c#L113-L150).
 Filters are matched by name, and their active history states (such as biquad delay lines and loudness targets) are copied in-place.
 This state copy copies raw values and performs **zero allocations, zero deallocations, and zero disk reads**.
-4. **Deferred GC**: The old pipeline pointer is enqueued onto a lock-free `pipeline_garbage_queue` ([EngineSharedState.swift](Sources/SwiftDSP/Engine/EngineSharedState.swift#L68)).
+4. **Deferred GC**: The old pipeline pointer is enqueued onto a lock-free `pipeline_garbage_queue` (in [engine_shared_state.c](Sources/CDSP/Engine/engine_shared_state.c)).
 The **Control Thread** periodically drains this queue and deallocates the old structures asynchronously, keeping the audio thread entirely free of deallocation overhead.

 ### 2.3 OS-Specific Vectorization & Asymmetric Core Scheduling
 We bypass platform-agnostic compilers to leverage macOS-specific features:

 - **Apple Accelerate Integration**: Biquad calculations, mixer mappings, and FFTs are delegated directly to the system-integrated **Accelerate (vDSP / vForce)** framework, which uses low-level ARM Neon SIMD registers specifically optimized for Apple Silicon processors.
-- **Dynamic GCD Scheduling**: Rather than using a work-stealing threadpool (Rayon), the Swift engine parallelizes multi-channel filters using **Grand Central Dispatch (GCD)** via `DispatchQueue.concurrentPerform`.
+- **Dynamic GCD Scheduling**: Rather than using a work-stealing threadpool (Rayon), the CDSP engine parallelizes multi-channel filters using **Grand Central Dispatch (GCD)** via `dispatch_apply_f` (or OpenMP on Linux).
 GCD integrates directly with the macOS kernel scheduler, dynamically distributing workload lanes to Performance (P) and Efficiency (E) cores based on thread priority, cache locality, and CoreAudio deadlines.
-- **Explicit NEON Vectorization**: For polynomial and windowed-sinc resamplers, we enforce SIMD register residency in Swift ([SincDotProduct.swift](Sources/SwiftDSP/Resampler/SincDotProduct.swift#L11-L84)).
-By using explicit `SIMD2<Double>` vectors with 8 independent accumulators and unaligned raw pointer loading (`loadUnaligned` / `stSIMD2` in [SIMDHelpers.swift](Sources/SwiftDSP/Audio/SIMDHelpers.swift#L10-L17)), we prevent the compiler from scalarizing the vector loops, yielding optimal pipelining.
+- **Explicit SIMD Vectorization**: Biquad loops and windowed-sinc resampler dot products are designed to maximize SIMD execution.
+In windowed-sinc dot products ([sinc_dot_product.h](Sources/CDSP/Resampler/sinc_dot_product.h)), we enforce loop vectorization flags and fast math contract pragmas (`#pragma clang fp contract(fast)`), ensuring Clang generates clean, pipeline-unrolled ARM Neon vector instructions.

 ### 2.4 Real-Time Safe Stall Watchdog
-Hardware drops, clock drift, or device hangs are handled using a dedicated **Stall Watchdog** ([EngineCaptureLoop.swift](Sources/SwiftDSP/Engine/EngineCaptureLoop.swift#L246-L285) / `engine_capture_loop.c#L206`) built directly into the capture loop.
+Hardware drops, clock drift, or device hangs are handled using a dedicated **Stall Watchdog** ([engine_capture_loop.c](Sources/CDSP/Engine/engine_capture_loop.c#L206)) built directly into the capture loop.

 #### 2.4.1 Unified Design vs. Backend-Specific Duplication
 A major architectural advantage of our design lies in how stall detection is managed: